Add to Flipboard Magazine.

-Designers have began to inject increasing levels of creativity into their blog posts and articles, throwing out the traditional and generic style of blog posts in favour of a much more attractive layout that’s themed specifically to the content.
+Designers have begun to inject increasing levels of creativity into their blog posts and articles, throwing out the traditional and generic style of blog posts in favor of a much more attractive layout that’s themed specifically to the content.
 Let’s take a look at some of the best examples, and see what makes them work so well.

 In his fantastic article ‘The Death of the Boring Blog Post‘, Paddy Donnelly sums up this method of fusing together a blog post with the style and design of a traditional magazine article and coins the name, ‘Blogazine’.
 Be sure to check it out for a great introduction, and to hear from some of the pioneers of this style of blogging.

 We’re all used to blog themes with the traditional two-column content and sidebar layout.
 But to really create a custom and unique post design, all the common practices are thrown out of the window in order to give yourself a blank canvas to start from.
 There’s no header, there’s no footer, there’s no sidebar.
 Instead, the whole page is open to housing the content any way you wish; you really have to break free of the usual web design mindset, and think out of the box in terms of creativity to portray your information in an interesting and enticing way, but also keeping everything readable and accessible.
 This does subsequently induce a lot of work, as your whole post needs to be completely designed and styled from scratch, using a unique CSS style sheet and HTML code, but the main advantage is having a unique post that captures the user’s interest and easily puts across your message.

 Take inspiration from print design